‘Humans Of New York’ Creator Brandon Stanton Is Headed Down Under For The First Time

 “Brandon Stanton has individually spearheaded an international internet phenomenon.
 We are so pleased to be providing Sydneysiders with this unique opportunity to hear the stories behind the stories direct from the source.
 It promises to be an unmissable and illuminating event for everyone who’s interested in storytelling,” Edwina Throsby, Head of Talks and Ideas at the Sydney Opera House, said in a media release.

-Tickets for Creating Humans of New York start at $29 per person and go on sale to the general public at 9am on Friday, January 12, 2018.
+Tickets for Creating Humans of New York start at $29 per person.

 (All images courtesy of the Sydney Opera House and Humans of New York)